ernhollam/P2_Heme_Biotech/Project02Eclipse/README.md

 ## HEME Biotech: Trend analysis to predict customer needs

-This programm analyses symptoms trend to make a prediction in order to improve our produtcts.
+This program analyses symptoms trend to make a prediction in order to improve our produtcts.
 It works with a .txt file with all symptoms listed and outputs an .out file with all the symptoms and how many times they occurred during the experience.

 AnalyticsCounter is made of three step: